abhaynayar/obsidian/labs/injured_android.md

 }
 ```

-We see that we need to reverse a custom decrypt method implemented in the `VGV4dEVuY3J5cHRpb25Ud28` class.
-But since we already have a pretty good decompiled version of the Java code, we simply need to copy and paste the code to an external file and run the Java code after doing some necessary fixes.
+We need to reverse a custom decrypt method implemented in the `VGV4dEVuY3J5cHRpb25Ud28` class.
+But since we already have a pretty good decompiled version of the Java code, we can copy and paste the code to an external file and run the Java code after doing some necessary fixes.
 I have uploaded my code [here](injured_android/VGV4dEVuY3J5cHRpb25Ud28.java).

 ```bash
 $ javac VGV4dEVuY3J5cHRpb25Ud28.java